 - It also has a low molecular weight, and helps maintain the metabolic rate of growing marijuana plants.

 - Available in either bulk sizes or smaller 1-6 gallon sizes.

 - If you’re one of many organic weed growers – just be aware that this fertilizer isn’t using an organic compound

 2. Fox Farm Liquid Nutrient Trio Product

-- Use in sequence at each growing phase
+- Used in sequence at each growing phase, cutting out the guesswork

-- 3-step growth system that aids cannabis plants from initial planting to final stage of growth.
+- Features a 3-step growth system that aids cannabis plants from initial planting to their final stage of growth.

-- Has root stimulator which isn’t a common formula.
+- Contains a root stimulator which isn’t a common formula.